ikjelle/Gitnuro/README.md

 ## Download/Install

 Linux:
+To get a jar of this code use: `./gradlew fatJarLinux`.
+Then move the file from /build/libs/Gitnuro-linux-{VERSION}.jar towards the location you want and then create an .desktop file to launch it.
+You may want to add the icon to that location as well.
+You can run the jar with `java -jar Gitnuro-linux.jar`

+To get the original:

+Linux:
 - Available as Flatpak [here](https://beta.flathub.org/apps/details/com.jetpackduba.Gitnuro) or by running `flatpak install --user com.jetpackduba.Gitnuro` if you have Flatpak & Flathub already setup.
 - JAR file can be executed as a portable version (Requires JRE 17).